the-whiteboard/the-whiteboard.github.io/_drafts/Michael-dont-overload-varargs.markdown

 or was expecting another developer to make the corresponding changes in the method invocation.
 Add the arguments and everything works.

+In the process of going through and refactoring these so that they would have a meaningful name, I even found one instance where a parameter list was changed from `execute(String, Set<String>)` to `execute(String, java.sql.Array)` ... and one of the invocations was missed in that change and so `execute(idType, idSet)` was suddenly calling the base class method (because it didn't match the subclassed method signature).
+Whats more insidious with this particular invocation was that the argument list matched, and the stored procedure _was_ called... but because the method was expected to be `void` and populating two fields was now quietly failing (or succeeding?) and throwing away the data.
+Looking at svn blame, this appears to have been the case for three years.

+These errors are immensely difficult to track down (the worst are the ones that 'work' and don't throw exceptions - but don't do what they're supposed to).
+The amount of time that gets wasted in tracking down bugs from these is much more than just having one of those reminders in the back of your head "this is something that can go very badly."

+Don't overload varargs.

 ---

 ## So, what could have been done?